Archive for the 'General' Category

 Friday, December 1st, 2006

-I just want to cozy down under the blue blanket on the couch and watch Friday’s TV fare.
-Mama and I watch the McLaughlin Report most Friday evenings.
+I just want to cozy down under the blue blanket on the couch and watch Friday's TV fare.
+Mama and I watch the McLaughlin Report most Friday An aries horoscope won't shy away from new ground, either. evenings.
 I like seeing what Tony Blakely is wearing!
-Politics aside, it’s an interesting discussion (in our opinion…speaking for Mama, too).
+Politics aside, it's an interesting discussion (in our opinion…speaking for Mama, too).

 I think we have what we need in food and supplies.
 If the electric goes out, we’ll use flash lights and cover up with more blankets.
 We’re ready, but I don’t think I know who will be doing our snow-plowing yet.
 (Need to check that out “pronto”).